PennyLaneAI/pennylane/doc/tutorials/pytorch_noise.rst

     import torch
     from torch.autograd import Variable

-Note that we do not need to import the wrapped version of NumPy provided by PennyLane, as we are not using the QNode NumPy interface.
+Note that we do not need to import the wrapped version of NumPy provided by PennyLane, as we are not using the default QNode NumPy interface.
 If NumPy is needed, it is fine to import vanilla NumPy for use with PyTorch and TensorFlow.

 Next, we will create our device: